clstmbrly/Practice-Testing-Area/scvp_testing_user_guide.md

 1. NIST’s Public Key Infrastructure (PKI) Interoperability Test Suite v2 (PKITSv2)
 2. NIST’s Path Development Test Suite v2 (PDTSv2)
-3. Mock Federal PKI (MFPKI)
+3. Mock-Federal PKI (MFPKI)

-All AIA and CRL DP URIs included in the test artifacts feature names that are not routable on the public Internet.
+All AIA and Certificate Revocation List (CRL) Distribution Point (DP) URIs included in the test artifacts feature names that are not routable on the public Internet.
 A Linux virtual machine that hosts artifacts via HTTP server and OCSP responder instances is available, along with a host file that can be tailored for use in resolving names during certification path processing.

 ## 2 GSTP Components